yiisoft/docs/guide/en/glossary.md

 A package usually refers to [Composer package](https://getcomposer.org/doc/).
 It's code ready for reuse and redistribution installable automatically via package manager.

+# R

+## rule

+The rule usually refers to a validation rule of the [yiisoft/validator](https://github.com/yiisoft/validator) package.
+It holds a set of parameters for checking if a data set is valid.
+"Rule handler" does the actual processing.

 # Q

 ## queue